Fast Distributed Gradient Methods: Comparisons with the literature and Discussion of the Assumptions

 \textbf{Algorithm implementation and convergence rate}.
 Table~1 compares D--NG, D--NC, the algorithm in~\cite{duchi} and the second algorithm in~\cite{AnnieChen} with respect to implementation and the number of communications~$\mathcal{K}(\epsilon;N,W)$ to achieve $\epsilon$-accuracy.
-Here~$\mathcal{K}(\epsilon;N,W)$ is the smallest number of communication rounds~$\mathcal{K}$ after which $\frac{1}{N}(f(x_i)-f^\star) \leq \epsilon$, $\forall i.$ Regarding implementation, we discuss the knowledge required a priori by all nodes for: 1) convergence (row~1); and 2) stopping and optimizing the step-size (row~2).
+Here~$\mathcal{K}(\epsilon;N,W)$ is the smallest number of communication rounds~$\mathcal{K}$ after which $\frac{1}{N}(f(x_i)-f^\star) \leq \epsilon$, $\forall i.$ Regarding implementation, we discuss the knowledge required a priori by all nodes for: 1) convergence (row~1); and 2) both stopping and optimizing the step-size (row~2).
 By stopping, we mean determining a priori the (outer)~iteration~$k_0$ such that $\frac{1}{N}(f(x_i(k))-f^\star) \leq \epsilon$, $\forall k \geq k_0$, $\forall i$.
 Optimizing the step size here means finding the step-size that minimizes the established upper bound (in the reference of interest) on the optimality gap (e.g., the bound for D--NG in Theorem~\ref{theorem-basic-convergence-result}~(a).)
 We assume, with all methods, that~$W$ is already given (e.g., Metropolis.)
-Regarding~$\mathcal{K}(\epsilon;N,W)$, we neglect the logarithmic and $\xi$-small factors and distinguish two cases: 1) the nodes have no global knowledge (row~3); and 2) the nodes know $L,\mu(W)=:\mu.$ We can see from Table~1 that, without global knowledge (row~3), D--NG has better dependence on~$\epsilon$ than~\cite{duchi} and worse dependence on~$\mu$.
-Under global knowledge~(row~4), D--NC has the best complexity.
-When with the second method in~\cite{AnnieChen} nodes in addition know~$N$, their bound improves to~$O\left(\frac{N^{1/4}}{(1-\mu)\sqrt{\epsilon}}\right)$ (see the Supplementary material.)
+Regarding~$\mathcal{K}(\epsilon;N,W)$, we neglect the logarithmic and $\xi$-small factors and distinguish two cases: 1) the nodes have no global knowledge (row~3); and 2) the nodes know $L,\mu(W)=:\mu.$ We can see from Table~1 that, without global knowledge (row~3), D--NG has better dependence on~$\epsilon$ than~\cite{duchi} and worse dependence on~$N,\mu$.
+Under global knowledge~(row~4), D--NC has better complexity than~\cite{AnnieChen} and has better dependence on $\epsilon,\mu$ than~\cite{duchi} and a worse dependence on~$N$.
 Further, while D--NG and~\cite{duchi} require no knowledge of any global parameters for convergence~(row~1), D--NC and the second algorithm in~\cite{AnnieChen} need $L$ and $\mu(W)$.
-The first variant in~\cite{AnnieChen} requires only $L.$ Also, the bounds in~\cite{duchi} in Table~1 hold for a wider class of functions; see~\cite{duchi} for details. {\begin{small}{ }\end{small}}
+The first variant in~\cite{AnnieChen} requires only $L.$ Also, Table~1 for~\cite{duchi} holds for a wider class of functions, and in row 4, only $\mu$ is~needed~\cite{duchi}. {\begin{tiny}{ } \end{tiny}}